 Select to send and receive messages with iMessage.

-For more details, see Set up to send texts.
+For more details, see Set up your Mac to send text messages.

 Enable Messages in iCloud

 If you use Messages on more than one device, select this to store your messages in iCloud so that you can see the same text messages on all devices.